 THE BEST OF NAMIBIA AND BOTSWANA

 This tour is perfect for those who want to explore the best of Namibia and Botswana in their own time.
 Starting from Windhoek, you travel via Sossusvlei and Swakopmund to the world-famous Etosha National Park.
 Continue through the fertile Zambezi Region and enter Botswana.
-Visit the Tsodilo Hills before you continue to the Okavango Delta where you will stay at a traditional water-based camp.
-During a 2day fly-in safari to the Khwai & Moremi area you will enjoy game drives in one of Botswana’s best game reserves.
+Visit the Tsodilo Hills before you continue to the Okavango Delta.
+During a 2-day fly-in safari to the Moremi Area you will enjoy excellent game viewing.
 Watch numerous elephant herds coming to drink at the Chobe River before ending the tour with a visit to the impressive Victoria Falls.

-- Windhoek: National Gallery, Botanic Garden of Windhoek
+- Windhoek: National Gallery, National Museum, Christ Church

-- Etosha National Park: Game drives, Etosha salt pan
+- Etosha National Park: game drives, Etosha Pan

-- Victoria Falls: Boat trip, white water rafting, bungee jumping, canoeing, elephant ride, scenic flight (all optional)
+- Victoria Falls: visit to the waterfalls, boat cruise, white water rafting, bungee jumping, canoeing, scenic flight

-Self-Drive Safari: The Best of Namibia and Botswana
+Self-Drive Tour: The Best of Namibia and Botswana

 To: Victoria Falls